 If you’ve found that you need to buy your own health insurance, an annual period called open enrollment runs from Nov.
 1 through Jan.
 15. During this time, you can shop for health insurance.

-Some special circumstances and life changes may also enable you to enroll or buy health insurance on your own outside of this period.
+Some special circumstances and life changes may also enable you to enroll or buy health insurance on your own outside of an annual Open Enrollment Period.
 “Some of these circumstances include getting married and losing previous health insurance,” says Shively.
 “In this case, you would qualify for a special enrollment period.”

 If you’re worried about the cost of individual health insurance, programs exist to help you keep your costs low.